mitwelten/mitwelten-deployment-manager/README.md

 corresponding nodes.

 The menu-item _Deployments_ and the route `/deploymnets` shows a list of all deployments.
-Similar to the nodes list, you may use the filter form on top to narrow down the list of deployments.
+Similar to the nodes list, you may use the filter form (open with _Filter deployments_ button or `f`-key) to narrow down the list of deployments.
 The fiter options include tags (for finding groups of deployments / nodes), node label / ID, node type and node platform.
+Use the _Clear filters_ button (`c`-key) to clear the filters.

+To edit a deployment, click the pencil icon in the left column of the list.
+To add a new deployment, use the _Add deployment_ button (`a`-key) item or the `deployments/add` route.

 ![list-deployments](./assets/list-deployments.png)
 _Deployments list view_